 In this sense, the UIA World Congress of Architects in 2023 has already begun, and you are invited to join us in Copenhagen, July 2nd to 6th in 2023.

 We are kicking off the UIA World Congress 2023 with a video that explores the themes, challenges and future of sustainable architecture.

-Copenhagen ranks as one of the most liveable and loveable cities in the world and is aiming to keep this title.
-As host for the UIA World Congress, Copenhagen provides a unique combination of culture, tolerance, global connectivity, well-functioning public transport, green spaces and high-quality architecture.
+Copenhagen is ranked as one of the most livable cities in the world and is aiming to become the world’s most cycling-friendly city.
+As venue for the UIA World Congress in 2023, Copenhagen provides a unique combination of culture, tolerance, safety, global connectivity, well-functioning public transport, green spaces, and high-quality architecture.

 the 17 UN Goals?

 Architectural solutions are already here, everywhere, contributing to sustainable communities and quality of life.
 However, the built environment is also a part of the current challenges – a major consumer of energy and natural resources, and producer of waste.

 The ambition is to expand the case studies with more architectural cases from all over the world.
 We invite you to submit your realised project with a short description to join the case collection.

 Sign up for our newsletter